Structured and Fast Optimization: The Kronecker SGD Algorithm: Impact Statement

-\paragraph{Roadmap.} We present the notations used throughout the appendix and Bernstein inequality in Section~\ref{sec:probability_tools}.
-We state several basic tools in Section~\ref{sec:basic_app}.
+\paragraph{Roadmap.} We present the notations and tools used throughout the appendix~\ref{sec:notation_tools}.
 The missing proofs for some technical claims are shown in Section~\ref{sec:missing_proof}.
 In Section~\ref{app:proof_convergence}, we complete the proof of convergence theorem (Theorem~\ref{thm:quartic}).
-Finally, the asynchronize tree data structure is presented in Section~\ref{sec:asynchronize_tree}.
+Next, the asynchronous tree data structure is presented in Section~\ref{sec:asynchronize_tree}.